 Study of Premature Atherosclerosis in Juvenile Dermatomyositis conducted at the Children’s Hospital at Montefiore, Bronx, NY.
 Currently enrolling patients age 2-21 with a diagnosis of JDM.
 To be eligible patients cannot be currently using medications that alter lipid metabolism or endothelial function (including lipid lowering agents), be a smoker or have another chronic illness (other than JDM), Please call (718) 696-2405.

 This study will use a safe ultrasound technique to examine the function of the blood vessels in children with JDM.
-We will also look at risk factors to see if we can identify which ones may cause the greatest risk of early heart disease in these children.
-With the support of Cure JM and the CARRA network, we eventually hope to perform an additional study to look at these risk factors in a large population of children with JDM and to examine the ways that we can prevent heart disease in these young children.
+Risk factors will be examined to determine if we can identify which ones may cause the greatest risk of early heart disease in these children.
+With the support of Cure JM and the CARRA network, we plan to perform an additional study to examine these risk factors in a large population of children with JDM and how we can prevent heart disease in these young children.

-The long-term goal of our research is to identify which patients with JDM may be at highest risk of early heart disease and to learn if medications and dietary changes may help to prevent the development of early heart disease.
-In addition, the information that we gain from this study regarding the association between various risk factors and early heart disease will increase physician awareness and monitoring of these risk factors in children with JDM.
-Finally, by demonstrating that this safe ultrasound technique may be used as a measure of the very first signs of heart disease in children with JDM, we hope to provide physicians with a screening tool in pediatric patients with identifiable risk factors.
+The long-term goal of our research is to identify which patients with JDM may be at the highest risk of early heart disease and to determine if medications and dietary changes may help to prevent the development of early heart disease.
+In addition, the information gained from this study regarding the association between various risk factors and early heart disease increases physician awareness and monitoring of these risk factors in children with JDM.
+Finally, by demonstrating this safe ultrasound technique may be used as a measure of the very first signs of heart disease in children with JDM, we plan to provide physicians with a screening tool for pediatric patients with identifiable risk factors.

-This study will be conducted at the Children’s Hospital at Montefiore, Bronx, NY
+This study will be conducted at the Children’s Hospital at Montefiore, Bronx, New York.

 Dr. Dawn Wahezi, MD, MS

-Children, adolescents and young adults (age 2-21 years) with a diagnosis of JDM
+Children, adolescents, and young adults ages 2-21 with a diagnosis of JDM.

-The patient will sit in a reclining chair with the hands at heart level and propped in a comfortable position.
-The Endo-PAT probe will be placed gently on the fingertip.
-Flexible tubing connects the finger probe to the machine.
-Baseline measurements will be recorded over 5 minutes.
-Then a blood pressure cuff will be inflated for 5 minutes, followed by rapid deflation.
-Measurements will additionally be recorded for at least 5 minutes after deflation.
-The patient’s other arm will serve as a control assessment.
+The patient sits in a reclining chair propped in a comfortable position with their hands at heart level.
+The Endo-PAT probe is placed gently on the fingertip, and flexible tubing connects the finger probe to the machine.
+Baseline measurements are recorded over five minutes.
+Then a blood pressure cuff is inflated for five minutes, followed by rapid deflation.
+Measurements will be recorded for at least five minutes after deflation.
+The patient’s other arm serves as a control assessment.
 Prior evaluation of discomfort associated with this procedure resulted in a pain score of 1 on the Wong-Baker Faces Pain Scale.